behzadam/wotes/docs/network/web-socket.md

 ## How Protocol Switching Works?

+Pro-tip: The browser uses TCP to initialize and then switches the protocol to WebSocket after receiving a response from the server, a process known as Protocol Switching.

 1. Initiation:

    - The client initiates the process by sending an HTTP GET request to the server.